brunomcebola/brunomcebola/README.md

 </div>

-<h3 style="color:red">Hey there 👋</h3>
+<p style="color:red">Hey there 👋</p>

-<h2>I'm Bruno, an Electrical and Computer Engineering Master's student specializing in Control, Robotics, and AI at IST in Lisbon.</h2>
+<p>I'm Bruno, an Electrical and Computer Engineering Master's student specializing in Control, Robotics, and AI at IST in Lisbon.</p>

 ### 🚀💻 Skills: